 Specific care for felt

 To clean a simple stain on felt, Marseille soap and black soap are the perfect products to use.
 Shampoo the stained surface with the soap and then rinse with plenty of water.
-Remove excess water by simply pressing, do not wring out by twisting the part.
+Remove excess water by simply pressing, do not wring out by twisting the product.

 If a liquid is accidentally spilled on the felt, immediately mop with a cloth.
-If there are any remaining marks, use the above method, but the felt is a water repellent, you have a good chance of avoiding this step!!
+If there are any remaining marks, use the above method, but felt is a water repellent, so you have a good chance of avoiding this step!!